codepr/webcrawler/README.md

 Webcrawler
 ==========

-A simple webcrawler that starting from an initial URL visits all URLs it finds on the domain as long as they belong the subdomain.
+A simple PoC of a webcrawler that starting from an initial URL visits all URLs it finds on the domain as long as they belong the subdomain.

 **Features**

 - Concurrent
 - Deduplicate, tries not to crawl the same URLs more than once
 - Respect robots.txt directives
 - Tries to be polite, if no crawling delay is found on the robots.txt it generate a randomized delay based on the response time of the server and a fixed value passed in as configuration